LucasBrgt/Latent-Playground/README.md

 <img src="/assets/Automations.png" width="460">

+## _Installation_

+1. Download source code and _mcs.nn~_ from latest release
+2. Unzip all and move _mcs.nn~_ to externals in _Latent-Playground_ main folder
+3. Add externals to your Max Filepath
+4. Open _fluid.lib.manipulation.mxo_ in Max
+5. Add the _.amxd_ device to your track

 ## _Important_
-- Be sure to add the path to _externals_ folder to your Max File Preferences.
 - fluid.dataset~ and fluid.mlpregressor~ are wrapped into fluid.lib.manipulation.mxo so you need to open it with Max before using the device (just double-click on it in the Finder) or it won't load properly.
 - The mcs.nn~ object used in this project is a modified one, so use the one provided or it will crash.
 Be careful to momentarily disable access to the official mcs.nn~ object if you're using it already.
-- It has been compiled for ARM based Mac, you'll need to get the source code if you want to use it with Intel based Mac or Windows.
+- It has been compiled for Mac, you'll need to get the source code if you want to use it with Windows.
 You can access it here : [mcs.nn_tilde_bending](https://github.com/LucasBrgt/mcs.nn_tilde_bending_MaxMSP).

 ## _Prerequisites_